-Chilling Adventures of Sabrina (Netflix): blending the perfume commercial aesthetics of 'Riverdale' with a compelling story about adolescence, change and identity, this unexpectedly captivated me to the point of binge-watching the entire show in a couple of days.
-Kiernan Shipka is great.
+Chilling Adventures of Sabrina (CW / Netflix): blending the commercial aesthetics of 'Riverdale' with a compelling story about adolescence, change and identity, this show captivated me to the point of binge-watching the entire programme in a couple of days.
+Kiernan Shipka is great as always.

-Titans (DC Universe / Netflix): for the first time, DC gets Gotham City completely right with a Christopher Nolan-esque tale of frustrated teenagers, jaded superheroes and supernatural doom and gloom.
-Mixing genres (horror, thriller and superhero movies, to name but a few), this flawed cocktail is often effective and addictive.
+Titans (Warner Bros / DC): for the first time, DC gets Gotham City completely right with a Nolan-esque tale of frustrated teenagers, jaded superheroes and supernatural doom and gloom.
 Let's hope they make more.
 It reminded me of the first two X-Men movies, you know - the good ones.